The "Kitty Riddle" in Emma

 Graphic and obscene riddle is okay for children?

-As I point out in my main article in Persuasions, the Kitty riddle appears in many publications for women and children.
-I will grant you that very often, the version used is the "three stanza" version, without the verse about the willing victims who bleed (see full riddle above).
+As I point out in my article in Persuasions, the Kitty riddle appears in many publications for women and children.
+I grant you that very often, the version used is the "three stanza" version, without the verse about the willing victims who bleed.
 However, according to the modern analysis, there are still plenty of sexual allusions in the three stanza version--references to sex, prostitutes and venereal disease.
+And, if parents knew the full length, supposedly filthy version of the riddle, would they be all right with its inclusion in a children's book?

 Variations of the riddle